-The declaration on corporate governance includes information on how the management board and the supervisory board conducted their duties, and also has to address other issues, such as whether quotas for female members of the management and supervisory board have been met, and whether or not the company has a diversity concept (see 4.3 Board Composition Requirements/Recommendations).
-Furthermore, listed companies have to publicly declare each year whether they comply with the DCGK (see 1.3 Corporate Governance Requirements for Companies with Publicly Traded Shares).
+The declaration on corporate governance includes information on how the management board and the supervisory board conducted their duties, and also has to address other issues, such as whether quotas for female members of the management and supervisory board have been met, and whether or not the company has a diversity concept (see 4.3 Board Composition Requirements/Recommendations, above).
+Furthermore, listed companies have to publicly declare each year whether they comply with the DCGK (see 1.3 Corporate Governance Requirements for Companies with Publicly Traded Shares, above).
 The declaration is part of the declaration on corporate governance.

-As described, the remuneration system as well as the remuneration report have to be published on the company's website for at least ten years.
-Further, the principal features of the management remuneration system and the remuneration of the management board and the supervisory board have to be disclosed in the annual financial statement and in the management report thereto.
+As described, the principal features of the management remuneration system and the remuneration of the management board and the supervisory board have to be disclosed in the annual financial statement, and in the management report thereto.

 The annual financial statement also has to include information on related party transactions that were not at arm's length.
-Certain related party transactions also have to be disclosed on an ad-hoc basis.
+The draft act implementing the EU-Shareholders' Rights Directive seeks to extend the disclosure requirements with respect to certain related party transactions beyond disclosure in the annual financial statement to a requirement to disclose such transactions as they occur.